Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Numerical methods

 \subsection{Spectrum of the truncated propagator}

-RP resonances are extracted numerically by diagonalizing $\mathcal U_k^{(r)}$, which can be represented as a finite matrix with matrix elements explicitly given by Eq.~\eqref{eq:prop_mel}.
+RP resonances are extracted numerically from $\mathcal U_k^{(r)}$, which can be represented as a finite matrix with matrix elements explicitly given by Eq.~\eqref{eq:prop_mel}.
 Support $r$ basis has $\frac{3s}{4}4^r$ elements [see Eq.~\eqref{eq:ext_basis}], thus resulting in a $\frac{3s}{4}4^r \times \frac{3s}{4}4^r$ matrix.
-Importantly, the evaluation of matrix elements is performed on propagated observables, which have support $r + 2\delta r$ and are, therefore, numerically represented as $\frac{3s}{4}4^{(r + 2\delta r)}$ vectors.
+Importantly, the evaluation of matrix elements is performed by propagating observables with support $r + 2\delta r$ and are, therefore, numerically represented as $\frac{3s}{4}4^{(r + 2\delta r)}$ component vectors.

 Exact diagonalization can be used for smaller supports, up to around $r = 7$ for our case of $s = 3$.
 At larger supports, we are constrained by memory and are forced to use iterative methods, which target only a finite number of eigenvalues.
 Since we are typically interested only in the first few leading eigenvalues, this can be done efficiently.
 We must only evaluate Eq.~\eqref{eq:prop_mel} on the fly, i.e., by directly acting on a given observable.
-The calculations are again done on propagated observables with support $r + 2 \delta r$, which means that the maximum reachable support is constrained also by the amount of spreading.
+The calculations are again done on observables with at most support $r + 2 \delta r$, which means that the maximum reachable support is constrained also by the amount of spreading.
 In the considered cases, this approach gives us access to support around $r = 13$.
 We use Arnoldi iteration implemented in ARPACK~\cite{arpack}.

 The truncated propagator is generically a non-normal matrix (i.e., it does not commute with its Hermitian adjoint) and its eigenvectors are, therefore, not orthogonal.
 This can lead to numerical difficulties and subtleties when interpreting its spectrum~\cite{trefethenSpectraPseudospectraBehavior2005}.
 It was already observed in Ref.~\cite{prosenRuelleResonancesQuantum2002} that RP resonance eigenvectors are singular objects, however, to what extent non-normality causes other problems when extracting RP resonances remains to be seen.